Tech-at-DU/d3-tutorial/19-D3-Join/readme.md

 If there are no elements or not enough elements D3 creates new elements.

 If there are too many elements D3 removes the extra elements.
+On any update elements may be leaving the DOM, existing elements may change values, and extra elements may be removed from the DOM.

-D3 does these things automatically.
-Sometime you will want to control what happens to these elements.
+Sometime you will want to control what happens to these elements that created, updated, or removed.
 For example you might want to:

 - Style the newly added data element
-- Animate animate entering, updating, and exiting elements.
+- Animate new, updated, or exiting elements.
 - You may want to animate elements differently depending on whether they are entering, updating, or exiting.

+Read more about D3 join here: https://observablehq.com/@philippkoytek/d3-part-3-selection-join-explained

 Let's try these ideas with the current example.

-Read more about D3 join here: https://observablehq.com/@philippkoytek/d3-part-3-selection-join-explained

 ### Using the Join API